Moët & Chandon Champagne Brut Impérial

 Wine noted (guide 2024) 1*Star (Very successful wine)

-This edition marks the 280th anniversary of the house.
-Its signature cuvée blends the three Champagne grape varieties (including 30-40% Chardonnay) from over 200 crus and numerous vintages (20-30% reserve wines).
-It opens with notes of butter and ripe white fruit before revealing a round, fruity palate with a flattering suppleness and a candied finish.
+This edition marks the house’s 280th anniversary.
+Its signature cuvée blends the three Champagne grape varieties (including 30 to 40% Chardonnay), sourced from over 200 crus and spanning numerous vintages (20 to 30% reserve wines).
+It opens with notes of butter and ripe white fruit before revealing a round, fruity palate with a pleasing suppleness and a candied finish.

 About the estate: